surge2doge/computing-work/README.md

-Hello to whoever is reading this, I am Surge, woof
+Hello to whoever is reading this

+Why am I called surge?
+hM?